JasonSinclair95/recruitment_app/README.md

 # Recruitement App
 > DevOps Core Fundamental Project
 #### Objective: The personal objectives listed below relate directly to the skills listed in the **[ SFIA 7 framework ](https://www.sfia-online.org/en/framework/sfia-7)**
  To create a fully functional CRUD application with utilisation of supporting tools,methodologies and technologies.
-To work efficiently and focus on creating more value for QA by devolping my understanding in all relevent Areas.
+To work  efficiently by responding to change when need be.
+To work with DevOps mindesetand by following the four main values and Devolping my Core skills and improve value of my skillset.

 ---